-- 1. the inalienable right of all people under colonial and foreign domination and alien subjugation and in particular ... the Palestinian people to freedom, self-determination, and independence; and - the legality of the peoples' struggle for self-determination and liberation from colonial and foreign domination and alien subjugation... in particular that of the Palestinian people, by all available means consistent with the Charter of the UN.
+- 1. the inalienable right of all people under colonial and foreign domination and alien subjugation and in particular ... the Palestinian people to freedom, self-determination, and independence; and - 2. the legality of the peoples' struggle for self-determination and liberation from colonial and foreign domination and alien subjugation... in particular that of the Palestinian people, by all

-International Covenant on Civil and Political Rights (adopted 16 December 1966, entry into force 23 March 1976) 999 UNTS 171 (hereinafter 'ICCPR'), Article 1; International Covenant on Economic, Social and Cultural Rights (adopted 16 December 1966, entry into force 3 January 1976) 993 UNTS 3 (hereinafter 'ICESCR'), Article 1.
+302 International Covenant on Civil and Political Rights (adopted 16 December 1966, entry into force 23 March 1976) 999 UNTS 171 (hereinafter 'ICCPR'), Article 1; International Covenant on Economic, Social and Cultural Rights (adopted 16 December 1966, entry into force 3 January 1976) 993 UNTS 3 (hereinafter 'ICESCR'), Article 1.

-UNGA, 'Declaration on the Granting of Independence to Colonial Countries and Peoples' (adopted on 14 December 1960).
+303 UNGA, 'Declaration on the Granting of Independence to Colonial Countries and Peoples' (adopted on 14 December 1960).

-Legal Consequences of The Separation of the Chagos Archipelago from Mauritius on 1965 (Advisory Opinion) [2019] ICJ Rep 169 [160].
+304 Legal Consequences of The Separation of the Chagos Archipelago from Mauritius on 1965 (Advisory Opinion) [2019] ICJ Rep 169 [160].